[This is a two-part series. The first part focuses on the issue of spam impacting Promoted Posts while Part 2 focuses on the solution.]

 I spent $35 on this promotion targeting Fans and Friends of Fans.
 It netted me 347 clicks and 310 actions.

-However, there was one big issue: Only 5% of that budget ($1.92) was spent on Fans.
+However, there was one big issue: Only 5% of that A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. ($1.92) was spent on Fans.
 While I have over 6,000 Fans in all, this promotion was shown to only 457 of them via promotion.

 Now, the result of that $1.92 spent was incredible: a 5.25% CTR with 24 clicks and 48 actions.
 But I wish I had spent more of that $35 on my Fans.